ryandhasgit/Comedy/Beat Bin/Rejected Rodney Dangerfield Jokes.md

 i ain’t got no next of kin, my emergency contact is my dog, even he wont’ anwer to his name let alone my calls.

+I tell ya, it's been tough and the respect, well, it's pra

 he said your mother? $20